mybeliefs/mybeliefs.github.io/docs/New Testament/Paul to People/titus.md

 - `How to behave (1-3)`:
   - Be subject to rulers and authorities `1`
   - Speak evil of no one, avoid quarreling, be gentle, and show perfect courtesy to all people `2`
-  - We once were foolish, disobedient, etc. enslaved `3`
+  - We once were foolish, disobedient, enslaved, etc. `3`
 - `He saved us (5-7)`:
    - He saved us, not because of the righteous things we had done, but because of <ins>his mercy</ins>. `5`
-   - so that, having been justified by his grace, we might become heirs having the <ins>hope of eternal life</ins>. `7`
+   - So that, having been justified by his grace, we might become heirs having the <ins>hope of eternal life</ins>. `7`
 - `Avoid foolish discussions (9-10)`:
   - Avoid foolish controversies. `9`
   - Warn a divisive person `10`